 What countries celebrate the Day of the Dead?

-When we think of Day of the Dead, we probably think Day of the Dead activities in Mexico.
-While that country has large Dia de los Muertos celebrations, the traditions are also honored in Guatemala, Brazil, Spain, and also in the United States, especially in the areas of Los Angeles where there are large Hispanic populations.
+When we think of Day of the Dead, we most likely think Day of the Dead activities in Mexico.
+While that country has large Dia de los Muertos celebrations, the traditions are also honored in Guatemala, Brazil, Spain, and in the United States; especially in the areas of Los Angeles where there are large Hispanic populations.